Gleland/SigFigs/README.md

 `import sigfigs as sf`

-To use the code and count sig figs, just use `sf.count_sigfigs('0.670')` or whatever number desired.
+To use the code and count sig figs, just use `sf.sfCount('0.670')` or whatever number desired.
 Make sure to enclose the number in quotes, or the result may be incorrect.
+Additionall, this code can be used to perform operations and adhere to the rules of preserving sigfigs.
+After importing the file into your code just add `sf.sfCalc("parameter1","parameter2","operation"), where parameter1 and 2 are numbers to be added/subtracted/multiplied/divided and operation is one of "*","/"","+","-".
+This will yield a string result of the answer in decimal form.
 ~